Microgreens

 Weighing Microgreens

-Microgreens start with a dense seed planting in a standard 10×20 plant tray filled with a mix of natural peat, vermiculite, perlite with a touch of powdered limestone, about an ounce of seed per tray.
+Microgreens start with a dense seed planting in a standard 10×20 plant tray filled with a mix of natural peat, vermiculite, and perlite, with a touch of powdered limestone, about a 1.8 to 8 ounces of seed per tray depending on the variety.
 They are kept in total darkness for a few days after germination, this makes them “stretch”, which is just the opposite of what we want to have happen when growing plants for transplant, we want transplants in the light as soon as they germinate.
 When the micros are removed from darkness, they are pale white, but green up in a matter of hours once exposed to light.

 Microgreens drying

-Once in the light, the plants are misted twice a day, and watered as needed.
+Once in the light, the plants are watered once a day.
 They get no fertilizer of any kind, since the seed holds all the food they need for this stage of their life.
 After 10-14 days from seeding, micros are ready to harvest.

 Micros on salad